westonganger/bootstrap-directional-buttons/README.md

 ```

 # Credits

-Created by Weston Ganger - @westonganger
+Enhanced and Updated by Weston Ganger - @westonganger

+Created by Leonid Komarovsky - @shpoont